 Finish Line Youth Foundation strives to make a difference in the lives of youth in the communities where employees and customers live, work, and play.
 The Youth Foundation is a philanthropic outlet for Finish Line to make a difference in the lives of youth in the communities it serves.
 To date, the Youth Foundation has awarded more than $19 million in funding to support youth, Special Olympics athletes, and 'Boys & Girls' Clubs nationwide.

 Wells Fargo welcomes applications year-round from qualified nonprofits and educational institutions.
 They support thousands of national and community-based nonprofits annually to help revitalize and strengthen communities.

-No-nonsense fundraising advice for individuals, organisations and charities.
+No-nonsense fundraising advice for individuals, organizations, and charities.
 The website is packed full of novel ideas for great fundraisers.

-National Lottery 'Awards for All' offers funding from £300 to £10,000 to support organisations with great project ideas that:
+National Lottery 'Awards for All' offers funding from £300 to £10,000 to support organizations with great project ideas that: